 - Create personal deadlines

-When you start planning your email marketing, one of the first questions to figure out is what your ultimate goal is.
+When you start planning your email marketing, the first thing you need to do is set a goal.

 And you might have several goals, such as: